 - Authenticates the API call with the API Key Credentials and, if valid,

-- Retrieves the Registered Application Master Encryption Key from Ubiq's cryptographic service, creates a unique data encryption key, and
+- Retrieves a unique Data Encryption Key from Ubiq's cryptographic service, and

 - Passes the Data Encryption Key back to the client for use to encrypt, or decrypt, application data.